A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: SIMULATION AND EXPERIMENTAL RESULTS

-In the tasks shown in Fig. \ref{fig_sim_scene}(a)-(f), the start state $\boldsymbol{t}_{start}$ and goal state $\boldsymbol{t}_{goal}$ of the object are specified by the user.
-However, \emph{PJ}, \emph{AT} and \emph{TB} are centralized frameworks.
-Not only the state of the object but also the state of the robots should be specified.
+In the tasks shown in Figure \ref{fig_sim_scene}(a)-(f), the start state $\boldsymbol{t}_{start}$ and goal state $\boldsymbol{t}_{goal}$ of the object are specified by the user.
+However, in \emph{PJ}, \emph{AT} and \emph{TB}, not only the state of the object but also the state of the robots should be specified.
 Therefore, a random goal state $\boldsymbol{c}_{goal}$ will be selected for each scene so that $\boldsymbol{c}_{goal} \in \mathcal{C}_{\sss C^3}\cap \mathcal{C}_{free}$ and $\pi(\boldsymbol{c}_{goal}) = \boldsymbol{t}_{goal}$.
-Moreover, formation constraint can not be resolved directly in \emph{PJ}, \emph{AT} and \emph{TB}, hence only closed-chain and collision constraints are considered in these centralized frameworks. \emph{PJ}, \emph{AT} and \emph{TB} on the multiple mobile manipulators system are developed based on $\emph{OMPL}$ \cite{sucan2012open}, which is a famous sampling-based motion planning software.
+Moreover, redundancy can not be resolved directly in \emph{PJ}, \emph{AT} and \emph{TB}, hence only closed-chain and collision constraints are considered in these centralized frameworks. \emph{PJ}, \emph{AT} and \emph{TB} on the multiple mobile manipulators system are developed based on $\emph{OMPL}$ \cite{sucan2012open}, which is a famous sampling-based motion planning software.

-The performances of different frameworks are shown in Table II.
+The performances of different frameworks are shown in Table III.
 The terms and settings are explained as follows.
-The maximum allowed planning time $t_{obj}$ in Alg. \ref{alg1} is set to $20s$, $20s$, $30s$, $30s$, $50s$ and $50s$ for the tasks in Fig. \ref{fig_sim_scene}(a)-(f), respectively.
+The maximum allowed planning time $t_{obj}$ in Alg. \ref{alg1} is set to $20s$, $20s$, $30s$, $30s$, $50s$ and $50s$ for the tasks in Figure \ref{fig_sim_scene}(a)-(f), respectively. \emph{maxSample} in Alg. \ref{alg_isASREmpty} is set to 200, and $\emph{thres}$ is set to 0.4 to couple the centralized and decentralized layers.
 Each framework is combined with six random planning algorithms, namely $\emph{RRT}$ \cite{lavalle1998rapidly}, $\emph{RRTConnect}$ \cite{kuffner2000rrt}, $\emph{BKPIECE}$ \cite{csucan2009kinodynamic}, $\emph{EST}$ \cite{hsu1997path}, $\emph{STRIDE}$\cite{gipson2013resolution} and $\emph{PRM} $\cite{kavraki1996probabilistic}.
+Please notice that sampling-based motion planner like $\emph{RRT}$ is a sub-module of the proposed framework and only used to search the object's motion other than the \emph{MM}'s joint moiton.
 Each combination runs 10 times to get the statistical results. ``Success/Total" columns represent the successful and total simulations conducted. ``Time(s)" columns represent the mean time and the standard deviation of the successful simulations.
 When all simulations fail, ``Time(s)" columns are set to ``---".